HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 mkdir ~/Documents/dataplane_parameters_evaluation
 ```

-Then, run the following command in the terminal:
+Then,  enter the `dataplane_parameters_evaluation/` folder in the `testing/` directory, and run the following command in the terminal:
 ```
+cd Network-Wide-Rule-Orchestrator/testing/dataplane_parameters_evaluation
 ./evaluate_parameters ~/Documents/dataplane_parameters_evaluation
 ```

-> Always provide the full path, not a relative path, for the output folder parameter.
+> Always provide the full path, rather than a relative path, for the output folder parameter.

 The complete parameters evaluation takes a LONG time.
 There are roughly 55 million packets being sent at a rate of 1000 packest/s (due to BMv2 limited perfromance), which traslate to 15 hours to evaluate each parameters.
 There are 105 combiantions, so...it takes a VERY LONG TIME.
 If you wish to reduce the number of parameters to evaluate, feel free to do so.